Atlas Shrugged

 “Don’t you start with me,” she shot back.
 “I want something better for my son.
 I want him to understand that living in poverty is not a virtue.”

-Sebastian sighed and looked down at the thick paperback his father had pitched across the room.
+Sebastian sighed and looked at the thick paperback his father had pitched across the room.
 Old, dog-eared, highlighted, marked, written on, the edges with tiny teeth marks where mice had nibbled.
 He could go get it; his father wouldn’t slug him or anything.
 But there was that underlying respect there that made him hesitate.

 “Having something while other people have less isn’t a virtue, either.”